apmishra100/Cybersecurity-Elk-Stack-Project/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - What aspect of security do load balancers protect?
 What is the advantage of a jump box?
   -  Load Balancing ensures availability to the servers.
-In case one out of the two servers we have set up unexpectdly goes down, the load balancer would be able to redirect traffic from the down server to the other available server to ensure availability.
+In case one out of the two servers we have set up unexpectedly goes down, the load balancer would be able to redirect traffic from the down server to the other available server to ensure availability.
   -  For this network setup, I used a jump box.
 The jump box is used to facilitate administrative tasks to the other servers in the network.
 In this Elk Server set up, the jump box was used to set up the DVWA servers as well as the Elk-Server itself.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files, logs and system metrics.
 - What does Filebeat watch for?
   - Filebeat helps generate and organize log files to send to Logstash and Elasticsearch.
-Filebeat logs informations about the file system, including which files have changed. and when.
+Filebeat logs information about the file system, including which files have changed. and when.
 - What does Metricbeat record?
   -  Metricbeat collect metrics from your systems and services.
 Metricbeat is a lightweight way to send system and service statistics to Elasticsearch.
 Logstash, and Kibana.